Azure/azure-functions-ux/server/src/quickstart/coretoolsDirectPublish-v2.md

 This will prompt you to choose a template for your function.
 We recommend HTTP trigger for getting started.

+<StackInstructions customStack={true}>To learn about how to create a custom handler that is invoked when this function executes, see the Azure Functions <a href="https://go.microsoft.com/fwlink/?linkid=2138621" target="_blank">Custom Handlers documentation</a>.</StackInstructions>

 <br/>
 ### Run your function project locally